muscoder/RMIUSV/sources/readme.txt

-svbpus -> How to send value between processes using signal npeurp -> Named pipe example using raspberry pi chunp  -> How to control hardware using named pipe
+svbpus -> How to send value between processes using signal npeurp -> Named pipe example using raspberry pi chunp  -> How to control hardware using named pipe smbpusrp -> How to send message between processes using signal in raspberry pi

 Compile:
 =======